 Trauma & Limbic System Impairment

-Thrive Neural Retraining is based on the premise that the root cause of depression, anxiety, PTSD, fibromyalgia, chronic fatigue and environmental illness is often traumatic injury to the autonomic nervous system that results in limbic system impairment.
+Thrive Neural Retraining is based on the premise that the root cause of depression, anxiety, PTSD, fibromyalgia, chronic fatigue and many forms of environmental and "invisible" illness is often traumatic injury to the autonomic nervous system that results in limbic system impairment.

 Healthy Stress Response